 Negative feelings that employees manifest when they feel like they are being kept in the dark can impact productivity, culture, alignment.
 This is a completely avoidable issue, and the solution starts with making it easier to access information.
 Why not use a system that makes it easier to engage employees through a variety of digital channels.
 Employees will gravitate towards the one they prefer.

-2. The customer is at the centre of your organization
+2. The customer is at the center of your organization

 Great customer experiences start with your employees.
 Why not reinforce these values?
 Offering a digital channel to keep employees united around your promise to customers is an easy way for them to speak about your organization’s values.